Secunderabad Club

-The Club has some of the finest facilities.
-The food courts and restaurants in the club have something for everyone’s palate – be it continental food or traditional Indian fare.
-An exotic Lebanese food stall is the latest addition.
-For those inclined for a full course meal, a well-appointed dinner lounge is a place to visit.
-No description of the Club will be complete without a word about its well-appointed bars.
-The prime bar, the AC Bar, is a cosy air-conditioned cocoon.

-The Club used to have Bollarum Golf Course and a Sailing Club as Annexes to the Main Club which was nearly 21 acre in area.
-The Golf Club was eventually taken over by the army in 1983 after the expiry of the lease period.
-The Hyderabad Sailing Week organised every July throws the Club into sharp focus for supporting the city’s tryst with sailing.
+The club used to have a Golf course at Bolarum and a Sailing Club as annexes to the Main Club which was nearly 21 acre in area.
+The Golf Club was eventually taken over by the Indian Army in 1983 after the expiry of the lease period.
+The Sailing Annexe is located at Hussain Sagar lake and is one of the oldest sailing clubs in India.
+The Hyderabad Sailing Week is organised every July.

-The Club has a busy social calendar, with musical nites, tombola evenings, plays and movies.
-There are extensive facilities for indoor and outdoor games.
-The swimming pool is the focal point of the hot Indian summers.
-Basketball, squash and tennis courts abound.
-A well-maintained cricket ground is a host to many an interesting cricket game – apart from being the training ground for many of the city’s future cricketers who learn the ropes in the Club’s coaching camps organised especially during the summer holidays.

-Membership to the Club is extremely difficult to get these days.
-The Club has slowed down on granting new memberships due to a large member - base.
-Memberships are bequeathed across generations by the members, much like family heirlooms.

-In the early hours of the 15th of January, 2022, a devastating and massive fire completely gutted the 144-year-old historic main building.
+In the early hours of the 15th of January, 2022, a massive fire completely gutted the 144-year-old historic main building.

 The club's Colonnade Bar, billiards room and the administration office are among the structures that were destroyed in the fire.

 The fire is believed to have started in the barroom between 12 and 1 am, and by 3 am, when seven fire tenders were rushed the entire building was on fire.
 Initial attempts by some club staff to put out the fire did not help with the liquor stores of the club also catching fire.